 We hope that we have been able to enlighten you sufficiently so that you can start on the road to improved health and vitality through Kombucha.

-Aurora has provided the best equipment and accessories since 1998.
+The Teapot has provided the best equipment and accessories since 1998.
 The highest quality and service always guaranteed.